Five topics to watch during the 2017 NFL season

 The Panthers went from 15-1 and a Super Bowl berth in 2015 only to stumble to 6-10 last season.
 But Carolina has a healthy Cam Newton this season and could have a bounce-back year.
 The team that might pose the biggest threat to Atlanta's playoff chances is Tampa Bay.
 The Buccaneers had a great offseason to upgrade their roster after going 9-7 last year.

-Then there are the Saints, who can score 40 points in any given week as long as Drew Brees is still at quarterback.
+Then there are the New Orleans Saints, who can score 40 points in any given week as long as Drew Brees is still at quarterback.

 The NFC South might be the most competitive division in the NFL this season with every team capable of finishing 8-8 or better.
 It will be tough for the Falcons to repeat as division champions, but they should still be a playoff contender.